-Comment.
-Section 723.077 deals with the priority a tax withholding order is to be given with respect to other earnings withholding orders.
-A wethholding order for taxes takes priority over any prior order except an order made pursuant to Civil Code Secrion 4701 or another withholding order for taxes.
-As indicated in the Comment to Section 723.036, a wage assignment for support under Civil Code Section 4701 takes priority over any other order as provided in Section 4701.
-Thus, where a wage assignment for support is in effect and a subsequent can order is received, the employer will continue to withhold for support, and the account withheld pursuant to the tax order will be reduced by the amount withheld pursuant to the wage assignment for support.
-Similarly, where a tax order is in effect and a wage assignment for support is served, the wage assignment again takes priority.
-See the Comments to Sections 723.030 and 723.050.
-However, where the prior earnings withholding order is for the collection of a debt other than for taxes, the tax order displaces,
+As to the effect of a wage assignment for support under Section 4701 of the Civil Code, see Section 723.031(e).
+As indicated in the Comment to Section 723.031, a wage assignment for support under Civil Code Section 4701 takes priority over any earnings withholding order.
+Thus, where a wage assignment for support is in effect and a subsequent tax order is received, the employer will continue to withhold pursuant to the wage assignment, and the amount withheld pursuant to the tax order will be reduced by the amount withheld pursuant to the wage assignment for support.
+Similarly, where a tax order is in effect and a wage assignment for support is served, the wage assignment takes priority.
+See the Comments to Sections 723.031 and 723.050.